How to Configure Dynamic DNS in OPNsense

 If you have any software/services hosted on your home network that you wish to access remotely, you may have encountered a situation in which your public IP address changes periodically.
 Many ISPs do not assign static IP addresses to non-business accounts especially for IPv4 addresses because they are extremely limited and have technically been exhausted for some time now.

 When your modem stays connected for a long period of time with an ISP, it is possible your IP address will not change very often.
-In my experience, that seems to be the case with Comcast.
-If you have an interruption of service/power or you turn off your modem for a while, you may end up receiving a new IP address when your old address expires.
+In my experience, that seems to be the case with Comcast Xfinity.
+If you have an interruption of service, power outage, or you replace your modem, you may end up receiving a new IP address when your old IP address expires.

 To work around this issue, you can set up domain name using a dynamic DNS service so that your router or other device on the network can periodically update the DNS record for that domain name with your IP address.
-Whenever you use that domain name to access your home network, it should always have the correct up to date IP address for your network (unless you happen to connect in between the time your IP changes and your dynamic DNS client updates your IP).
+Whenever you use that domain name to access your home network, it should always have the correct up to date IP address for your network (unless you happen to connect in between the update interval after your IP address has changed).

 Install the Dynamic DNS Plugin